AmaanRS/Web_Chat_Application/README.md

-This branch is used to create web app using Redis only
+This branch is used to create web app using Redis and Kafka